How to Stay Warm While Winter Camping

 2. Select a protected campsite out of the wind and off the valley floor and other low areas where cold air settles.
 A good rule is to be about 15m above the valley floor.
 Choose an area amongst trees to protect you from chilly winds.

 3. In order to stay warm you need to stay dry!
-It's best to layer your clothing and stick to the 3-layer rule; a base layer, a middle layer and an outer layer.
-For baselayers, choose a fabric like synthetic and merino wool that dries quickly and wicks moisture up to the outer layers where it is evaporated, keeping you nice and dry (avoid cotton as it takes a long time to dry and loses its insulating qualities as it gets wet).
+It's best to layer your clothing and stick to the 3-layer rule - a base layer, a middle layer and an outer layer.
+For thermals, choose a fabric like synthetic and merino wool that dries quickly and wicks moisture up to the outer layers where it is evaporated, keeping you nice and dry (avoid cotton as it takes a long time to dry and loses its insulating qualities as it gets wet).
 Next is your middle layer, which serves as insulation to retain body heat.
 Down or fleece works best for this layer (again, stay away from cotton).
 Finally, your outer layer should be waterproof, windproof and well ventilated.
-See our Guide to Choosing Outerwear here.

-4. Fluff up your Down Sleeping Bag with vigor to gain maximum loft before you climb in.
+4. Fluff up your Down Sleeping Bag with vigour to gain maximum loft before you climb in.

 5. Keep your nose and mouth outside your sleeping bag.
 While it feels warm at the time, your breath contains a great deal of moisture that can cause dampness to collect in the bag as you sleep.
 To keep your face warm, wear a balaclava or wrap a scarf around your face.